fluxapps/ILIAS-Pegasus/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+In order to use the App your ILIAS needs to be configured first.
+You need 2 Plugins (also Open Source) to make your ILIAS ready for the Pegasus App:

+Follow the instructions here: https://github.com/studer-raimann/PegasusHelper

 The following tools are needed to build and deploy the app.

 Ionic CLI: